-This type represents a thread specific storage key. $\tt jtcThreadKey$ should be used as an opaque type.
+This type represents a thread specific storage key.
+JTCThreadKey should be used as an opaque type.

+JTCTSS

-JTCTSS Overview This class is used to manage thread-specific storage, which is an extremely useful method of managing data that is associated with each thread, while avoiding the overhead of a mutex.
+This class is used to manage thread-specific storage, which is an extremely useful method of managing data that is associated with each thread, while avoiding the overhead of a mutex.
 Using thread-specific storage, each thread associates data with a key.
 Because each thread has its own data, there is no contention for the data among multiple threads.

+allocate

+static JTCThreadKey allocate()

+Creates a new thread-specific storage key.

+A new thread-specific storage key.

+allocate

-Member Functions allocate static JTCThreadKey allocate() Creates a new thread-specific storage key.
-Returns: A new thread-specific storage key.
-Throws: JTCSystemCallException - Indicates a failed system call. allocate static JTCThreadKey allocate(void (\)(void\)) Creates a new thread-specific storage key with an associated cleanup function.
+static JTCThreadKey allocate(void (\) (void\))

+Creates a new thread-specific storage key with an associated cleanup function.
 Upon thread termination, the registered cleanup function is called with an argument that contains the value associated with the thread-specific storage key.

+A new thread-specific storage key.

+release

-Returns: A new thread-specific storage key.
-Throws: JTCSystemCallException - Indicates a failed system call. release static void release(JTCThreadKey key) Releases a thread-specific storage key.
+static void release(JTCThreadKey key)

+Releases a thread-specific storage key.
 The developer is responsible for freeing any associated storage before releasing the key.
 Any associated cleanup function is not called.

-Parameters: key - The thread-specific storage key to release.
+key - The thread-specific storage key to release.